-- Karen McCall, Accessible Document Design Consultant, Karlen Communications
+- Karen McCall, Accessible Document Design Consultant and Educator, Karlen Communications

 - Length of Session: 1-hr

 - Type of session: General Conference

 We use the term “inclusive education” but what does the term really mean?
 In 2015, the United Nations adopted the Sustainable Development Goals.
 Goal 4.5 is to achieve inclusive education by 2030.
 The problem is that the term means different things for different people.
 Is it time to start define a global inclusive education standard?